01/28/2022 | 3 MIN READ

 For Hands-On Lab Courses:

-For safety reasons, all participants are required to wear long pants, closed-toes shoes, and a face covering.
+For safety reasons, all participants are required to wear long pants and closed-toed shoes.
 If you do not arrive in proper attire, you will not be allowed to participate in laboratory activities.
 Please tie long hair back and do not wear dangling jewelry such as bracelets and earrings.
 All other personal protective equipment (PPE) such as lab coats, gloves, and safety glasses) will be provided.

 For our online programming: